TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 Six of the 17 genes in Cluster 5, which has the highest L~2~FC in *O. sativa indica* and the highest correlation with SBN, are *AP2/EREBP*-like genes (*p*~adj~ = 7.6 × 10^-3^, hypergeometric test; Table S8 **clustered-genes**).
 Conversely, nine of the 31 genes in Cluster 4, which has the lowest L~2~FC in *O. sativa indica* and the strongest negative correlation with SBN, are homeobox genes (*p*~adj~ = 2.17 x 10^-5^, hypergeometric test; Table S8 **clustered-genes**).

+The correlations with SBN and SpN are based on repeat panicle phenotyping for these accessions in consistent conditions (Figure S5 **phenotyping-mpl**; Table S4 **PanicleTraitsPhenotypingPlantsSequenced**).

 > TH: I'm having difficulty explaining cluster 4, because of the big difference between indica and glaberrima.
 The L~2~FCs of these genes are all around zero in indica, and there is a strong negative correlation with SBN.
 So we can say that they might specify SM / promote determinacy, but are being switched on later in indica.
 However, they all have positive L~2~FC in glaberrima.
 Can anyone propose a functional explanation for what these genes do?

 **Figure 5 panicle-mutants**.